 To "forgive" means to release or cancel a debt without receiving payment or restitution for that debt.
 I don’t think God "forgives" sin as we define "forgive.”
 Conversely, if a debt is paid, then is forgiveness necessary?

-It is very clear throughout scripture that God does require payment for sin such as the blood of doves, sheep, bulls, or of His son, Yeshua.
+It is clear throughout scripture that God required payment for sin by the blood of doves, sheep, bulls, or His son, Yeshua.
 Speaking of Yeshua as the sacrificial lamb, John the Baptist said:

 "Behold the lamb of God who takes away (airo) the sin of the world!"
 (John 1:29 NASB unless noted)